-2. Blind Division participants may use hand rails, but bumpers or gutter guards are prohibited.
+2. Visually impaired division participants may use hand rails, but bumpers or gutter guards are prohibited.

 3. Ramps, pushers, and handle balls may be used with wheelchairs.
 Bowlers will adjust their own ramps with no assistance from volunteers or officials.
 There will be no switching of lanes during a single game.

 4. The official tournament days and games must be designated by the official scorer prior to rolling the first ball.
 Once an official game has begun, such designation shall be irrevocable except under emergency conditions.